 After cleaning, test wood to make sure it’s dry to the touch.
-Liberally spray a mold control product on everything that got wet – Concorbium is one I like.
+Then, liberally spray a mold control product on everything that got wet.
+Concorbium is one I like.
 These products are commonly available at hardware stores.
 Buy a lot and use it.
 I have found these products work wonders at stopping mold, mildew, and the odors and stains that accompany them.
 You may have to re-apply if it takes a while to dry your home out due to lack of electricity or equipment.

 Replace & Rebuild

 Finally, replace and re-build.
 I recommend replacing all electrical outlets and switches that were under water.
 If in doubt about electrical components, ask an electrician.
 I did not replace mine initially and had trouble later.
 Replace all drywall, insulation trim, and re-finish.
 If you have a lot of open interior stud walls, I recommend applying powdered borax like Tim-bor® inside the stud cavities and THEN closing them up.
 The borate will practically stay forever and, as a bonus, it kills ants and roaches that crawl through it.
 Also, apply this powder on the floor just before you re-install base cabinets in kitchens and bathrooms.

 Wood walls without a finish applied may discolor.
 The longer wood is wet, the more likely it will have discoloration.
 CPR® can help remove some, if not all, of this discoloration.
 Wood brightener, a product containing oxalic acid, can also help.
 Be careful though!
 These products may work too well and change the color of the wood beyond the desired color.
 If you did have a finish on the wood walls and discoloration is occurring under the finish, that finish must be removed by sanding or stripping to remove discoloration.

 Do not attempt to replace wooden floors until HVAC has been restored as flooring must be acclimated prior to installation.